esrlabs/esr-rim/README.md

 ## Use Cases

 * Check the status of your local commits (dirty or clean), which lists dirty modules just in case  (rim status -d)
-* Add a new BSW module to your project git (rim sync -c)
+* Add a new library module to your project git (rim sync -c)
-* Upgrade an existing BSW module (rim sync)
+* Upgrade an existing library module (rim sync)
-* Upload modifications of a BSW module (rim upload)
+* Upload modifications of a library module (rim upload)

 ## Terms